darshita-kumar/MyntraGoApp-Finally/README.md

 12. In step 9, if the product image is not tapped within 12 seconds, it disappears and the promo code can't be viewed for that product.
 (Thus making the user take a quick decision about buying the product).

-*The actual version of the app will include in app images from Myntra app for display and also a Geolocation feature which will enable a product images to appear only at certain locations for certain intervals of time.
+*The actual version of the app will include in app images from the retail app for display and also a Geolocation feature which will enable a product images to appear only at certain locations for certain intervals of time.